wellsterhealthtech/interview/README.md

 # Interview

-This is the starter repository for interviewing software engineers with frontend-focus at Wellster.
+This is the starter repository for interviewing Software Engineers with Frontend-focus at Wellster.

 ## 📋 What you need